arvigeus/AZ-204/Questions/App Service Plans.md

 - [x] You can move an app to another App Service plan only of the same OS type
 - [ ] You can move an app to another App Service plan of any OS type

-Answer: You can move an app to another App Service plan, as long as the source plan and the target plan are in the same resource group, geographical region,and of the same OS type, and supports the currently used features.
+Answer: You can move an app to another App Service plan, as long as the source plan and the target plan are in the same resource group, geographical region, and of the same OS type, and supports the currently used features.

 ---